Storm’s Sunday WNBA playoff opponent is set, and it’s a great rival: Phoenix

 “To me, that series was like the Finals,” said Storm forward Stephanie Talbot, a Mercury reserve in 2018 who missed the three semifinal games against Seattle due to a concussion.
 “I know it was the semifinals, but it was epic in my opinion.
 The games were good.
 It was really cool to be a part of.”

-Considering Seattle easily swept the championship series 3-0 against an injury-riddled the Washington Mystics, many believed the Storm-Mercury winner would capture the title.
+Considering Seattle easily swept the championship series 3-0 against the injury-riddled Washington Mystics, many believed the Storm-Mercury winner would capture the title.

 “If you had to pick a rival it would be Phoenix and I’m not saying this because we’re playing them this year,” Bird said.
 “At different points in time, each one of us has been the standard and the bar in this league.”